rutgers-apl/TaskProf2/README.md

 PART 2 - Step-by-step Instructions
 ----------------------------------

-In this section, we will demonstrate how to use TaskProf on all of the case studies described in the paper.
+In this section, we will demonstrate how to use TaskProf2 on all of the case studies described in the paper.
 The applications used in the case studies are provided in the "benchmarks" directory.
-Please maintain two shells, one with TBB without TaskProf extensions for speedup measurements, and other with TBB and TaskProf for profiling.
-For each application, we provide two versions, (1) the original program, (2) the program after optimizing the regions we found with TaskProf.
+Please maintain two shells, one with TBB without TaskProf2 extensions for speedup measurements, and other with TBB and TaskProf2 for profiling.
+For each application, we provide two versions, (1) the original program, (2) the program after optimizing the regions we found with TaskProf2.

 ## MILCmk

-Measure the initial speedup of original MILCmk program in the shell with TBB without TaskProf Extensions.
+Measure the initial speedup of original MILCmk program in the shell with TBB without TaskProf2 Extensions.

 	 cd <ART_ROOT>/benchmarks/MILCmk/orig/MILCmk
 	 source run.sh